WinnieYuDev/community-trade-fullstack/README.md

 ## Description

 **Community Trade** is a Node.js and Express-based web app that integrates with MongoDB for data storage.
 It allows authenticated users to manage their profiles, post items for trade, and interact with other users’ items.
+Community resources are linked in resource navigation including information on food banks and local libraries in the Boston area in a time of harsh food insecurity.

 Each item includes:
 - A **title**